Water Quality Report

 Important Information About Your Drinking Water

-New Braunfels Utilities’ obtains its drinking water from surface and groundwater sources that come from the Edwards South Balcones Fault Zone, the Trinity Aquifer, and the Guadalupe River.
+New Braunfels Utilities’ drinking water is obtained from surface and groundwater sources which come from the Edwards South Balcones Fault Zone, the Trinity Aquifer, and the Guadalupe River.

 The TCEQ completed an assessment of NBU’s source water and results indicate that some of these sources are susceptible to certain contaminants.